-The Religious Studies Department at Humboldt State University has eight faculty members and offers a range of courses, including classic, large lecture classes; small, upper-division seminars; hands-on, service-learning classes; and experiential workshops.
+The Religious Studies Department at Humboldt State University offers a range of courses, including classic, large lecture classes; small, upper-division seminars; hands-on, service-learning classes; and experiential workshops.
 For a breakdown of our department’s student make-up, look at the Department Enrollment data on the HSU website.

 Who Majors in Religious Studies?

 Religious Studies attracts a wide spectrum of students, with varying reasons for studying religion.
 Some are interested in how religion operates from a cultural and social perspective.
 Others study religion as part of their own personal search for meaning.
 Some persons are attracted to the study of religion because its methodology teaches and requires one to see through the eyes of other peoples, to develop empathetic and critical capacities in learning.